 An appeal of the decision of the Provost may be made to the President of the University.
 The time limit specified at each level may be extended by mutual agreement of all parties concerned.

-Grievances Related to Scholarly and Professional Competence

-Judgment of professional competence as demonstrated in such matters as qualifying, preliminary and final oral examinations, and other clearly stated program requirements concerning competence in the field of study is the responsibility of the academic program and Program of Study (POS) committee.
+9.7.2 Grievances Related to Scholarly and Professional Competence final oral examinations, and other clearly stated program requirements concerning competence in the field of study is the responsibility of the academic program and Program of Study (POS) committee.